 Is God calling you to GO or to SEND?

-IN HIS NAME is now taking applications for our August 2022 Uganda Mission Trip.
+IN HIS NAME is now taking applications for our future Mission Trips.

-Prior to the trip in August, the team will do a book study, fast, pray, have a team building day and a service day to prepare our hearts and minds to serve Him as a team.
+Prior to our trips, the team will do a book study, fast, pray, have a team building day and a service day to prepare our hearts and minds to serve Him as a team.

 For further details contact Cheryl Leathers at cherylinhisname@gmail.com